-Today I’m dedicating this post to what socks are best for new and seasoned runners.
+Today I’m dedicating this post to the best running socks for new and seasoned runners.
 Because it doesn’t matter how long you’ve been running – we all need good socks!

 My favorite budget pick: Zella

 I used to be very loyal to the Lululemon Power Stride Tab Socks, but I’ve recently become obsessed with this Zella pair.
 They’re stretchy and thin socks (amazing for my post-pregnancy feet that are a little bigger than before).
 They’re moisture wicking, which is essential for running sock, and priced really well at $25 for a 3 pack.
 I like that they’re no-shows and come in lots of colors.
 They’re made with a nylon and spandex blend.
 They’re also great for riding the Peloton.
 For sure my favorite budget pair of socks.